Bytes Technology Group (LON:BYIT) Trading Up 17.9% on Analyst Upgrade

-Separately, Shore Capital reiterated a “buy” rating on shares of Bytes Technology Group in a research report on Tuesday.
+Separately, Shore Capital restated a “buy” rating on shares of Bytes Technology Group in a research report on Tuesday.

 About Bytes Technology Group